 Two-Day Pass: Crunching The Numbers at €62.50/day

-Almost every major activity on the pass costs between €20-€29 so you really only have to do two or things start saving money.
+Almost every major activity on the pass costs between €20-€29 so you really only have to do two or things to start saving money.
 That said, you really need to do the bus tour or one of the other €25+ activities (stadium tour, bike tour, etc.) to make the pass worth it.

 - DAY ONE: Hop-On-Hop-Off Bus (€29) and La Pedrera/Casa Mila (€22), & Casa Batlló (€24.50) would add up to €75.50.
 These three things could easily be done in a day.